 - 30 to 60 – completing the game takes about this many hours (according to devs);

 - 24 – that many abilities define the hero;

 - 5 – for that many years Disco Elysium was developed (plus over a dozen for the conception of the universe).

 That's how Disco Elysium begins.
-The game is serious, clever, morally ambiguous and, in principle, without elements of the supernatural – albeit full of fantastic, bizarre, and often quirky themes or situations.
+The game is serious, clever, morally ambiguous and, in principle, without elements of the supernatural – albeit full of fantastic, bizarre and often quirky themes or situations.
 This is an RPG that's one of the most unusual, ambitious and intriguing representatives of the genre released the last decade, if not more.

 It's very reminiscent of the immortal Torment, even though it does its own thing in all aspects.
-It's an RPG that doesn't really quite fit the definition of an RPG... in any case, not according to our usual set of prerequisites defining this genre.
+It's an RPG that doesn't really quite fit the definition of an RPG... in any case, not according to our usual set of prerogatives defining this genre.

 ACCORDING TO ANN

 After a few hours of Disco Elysium, my hero is dressed in crocodile shoes, yellow bell-bottoms, a mesh t-shirt (+1 to drama!), a police raincoat, and a fedora.
 Taking the pants and shoes off greatly increased his chances of jumping over the fence without breaking his legs.
 Jumping with his ass naked came naturally to him, because my hero is an absolute loser.
 Some time earlier, while trying to avoid paying off a debt, he rammed a woman in a wheelchair.

 As you can see, the first hours of Disco Elysium is a wild ride.
 I can't wait to see what happens next.